 Dharmavarman had prayed hard all these years that he should get the Ranga Vimaanam to his Kingdom.
 His prayers were to be answered shortly.

 As Vibheeshana was crossing Southern India, he remembered he had to perform his evening prayers.
 He looked around and saw a boy there.
 The boy was none other than Lord Ganesha.
-Vibheeshana called the boy and told him to hold the Murti till such time he finished his ablutions.
+Vibheeshana called the boy and told him to hold the Vimaanam till such time he finished his prayers.
 He specifically told him not to keep it down at any cost.
-The boy nodded his head and took the Murti (Ranga Vimaanam) from Vibheeshana.
+The boy nodded his head and took the Vimaanam from Vibheeshana.

 After many years, a young Chola prince who went hunting near the Cauvery river was resting under a tree when he heard a parrot say a sloka in chaste sanskrit about a temple being buried underneath.
 The prince was surprised and tried to excavate, but could not find anything.
 Dejected, he started to build a new temple in the spot.
-The next day, Lord Narayana appeared in his dream and guided him as to where the Lord exactly lay.
-Overjoyed, the prince excavated in the spot and found the temple with its deity.
+The next day, Lord Narayana appeared in his dream and guided him as to where the He exactly lay buried.

 This is the story of Sri Rangam.